anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This is a deviation from the Content-Type header values used in EST {{RFC7030}} and results in additional processing at the domain registrar (as EST server).
 The additional processing is to sign the CA certificate(s) information using the registrar LDevID credentials.
-This results in a signed CA certificate(s) object (JSON-in-JWS), the CA certificates are provided as base64 encoded "x5b" in the JWS payload.
+This results in a signed CA certificate(s) object (JSON-in-JWS), the CA certificates are provided as base64 encoded "x5bag" (see definition in {{RFC9360}}) in the JWS payload.

 ~~~~
 # The CA certificates data with registrar signature in General JWS Serialization syntax